Break-Even Analysis: The Minimum Viable Numerai Model

 Dual-axis line chart showing payout factor declining from above 0.5 to near 0.1 alongside median positive payout per round compressing from 0.3 NMR to near zero across rounds 200 to 1,200

 The payout factor dropped from 0.5-1.0 in the early rounds to roughly 0.1 by round 500, and it has stayed compressed since.
-The median positive payout tracked it step for step: a model earning 0.3 NMR per round in the high-factor era earns closer to 0.03 NMR on the same score today.
+The median positive payout tracked it step for step: a model earning 0.3 NMR per round in the high-factor era earns closer to 0.03 NMR on the same score in the compressed-factor era.

 Fewer models break even, and those that do earn far less per unit of stake.
-A participant entering today faces a higher performance bar and a lower reward for clearing it.
+A new 2026 participant faces a higher performance bar and a lower reward for clearing it than early-era stakers did.
 For how the factor interacts with total tournament economics, see Round Economics.

 Profitability Across Eras